Anantchaudhary033/Capstone-Project-Sentiment-Analysis-/README.md

 allowed to upload their own information, which is the first issue.
 The second problem is that such internet data's actual source is not always known.
 A ground truth is more akin to a label placed on an opinion, designating whether it is favourable, unfavourable, or neutral.

+# Data Overview

+Amazon.com reviews on products were gathered between May 1996 and July 2014.
+Each review consists of the following information:
+1) Reviewers ID, 2) Product Code, 3) Score, 4) Review Period, S) Review Supportiveness, and 6) Review Text.
+There are no half-stars or quarter-stars because all ratings are based on a 5-star system, and all ratings.

+# Implementation

+1. Data Preprocessing-

+As the first step for any data mining method, dataset was evaluated and preprocessing techniques were applied to prepare the data for mining.
+The Dataset contained 10,262 records.These records were analyzed for their distribution of unique values for products and customers.
+The dataset was also analyzed for columns having blank values.

+The dataset was also analyzed for distribution of ratings.Histograms for each value of rating from the column ‘overall’

+WordCloud was implemented as part of analysis of the reviews to get an idea about the words most frequently found in the best and worst ratings.

+2. Preparing Train and Test Sets-

+After selecting samples from each class, the dataset was split into Train and Test data with a split ratio of 0.8, i.e., 80 percent of the data was used for training and 20 percent for testing.
+The data was shuffled while doing the split so that any possible bias could be eliminated from the order in which the training data would be loaded.

+4. Training the Model-

+To use the Logistic Regression - The built-in en_core_web_sm NLP pipeline has been used in the implementation.

+6. Evaluating the Model-

+The performance of the model was evaluated after each iteration of the training.
+The model was evaluated with test data, which was created during the dataset split.
+To shows a snapshot of iterations of training and model evaluation listing the Loss, Precision, Recall and F-Score.

+8. Accuracy Report Values

+After the model training, the final scores for the accuracy report of the model are listed as below:
+ACCURACY REPORT FOR THE MODEL
+Loss 0.0004745189443493558
+Precision 0.7826086956212407
+Recall 0.7983870967420005
+F-Score 0.790419161645093